 - "Did you already get your house sold for top dollar?"

 - "Did you want me to cancel your email updates?"

 - "Have you given up on buying a house this year?"

-Canned, impersonal messages won't catch the attention of potential clients—in fact, it'll do just the opposite.
-In all of your communication, whether it be text, call, email, or otherwise, don't do anything like this:
+Canned, impersonal messages won't catch the attention of potential clients—in fact, they'll do just the opposite.
+You should also avoid using slang or sending an overly long message.
+In all of your communication, whether it be texts, calls, emails, or otherwise, don't do anything like this:

-- "Hello [first name]!
+- "Hello [NAME]!
 Thank you for registering with AgentWebsite.com.
 Were there any properties in particular you had questions about?!
 I'd love to assist you."

 - "Hey [NAME]!
 Thx for connecting with me.
 Reply with 2 to sign up 4 instant property alerts in the Gr8er Pittsburgh area!"